Differential Cohomology: Categories, Characteristic Classes, and Connections: Technical details from topos theory

-\begin{proof} In the case $ C = \Spc $, the claim follows from the fact that the forgetful functor $ \fromto{\Open(M)}{\Man} $ satisfies the covering lifting property; see \cites[Proposition 7.1]{ClausenMathew:hyperdescent}[Proposition A.12]{arXiv:1803.01804}.
+satisfies the covering lifting property; see \cites[Proposition 7.1]{ClausenMathew:hyperdescent}[Proposition A.12]{arXiv:1803.01804}.
 The claim for general $ C $ follows from the claim for sheaves of spaces by applying the tensor product of presentable \categories and \cite[Lemma 1.18]{arXiv:2108.03545}. \end{proof}

 \begin{corollary} Let $ C $ be a presentable \category, $ X \in C $, and $ M $ a manifold.
 Then we have a natural identification $ \restrict{\Gammaupperstar(X)}{M} = \Gammaupperstar_M(X) $ of the restriction of $ \Gammaupperstar(X) $ to $ M $ with the constant sheaf on $ M $ at $ X $. \end{corollary}